knowledgetranslation/process/how_to_make_a_quality_website.md

 1. Research

 	* Study the data collected from other projects and earlier versions of this project, and interview stakeholders (especially users).
-Determine what content and features are important to whom and why, how they will be used, and where they will be accessed from.
+Determine what content and features are important to whom and why, how they will be used, and where they will be accessed from.[^8],[^12]

 	* Every team member should spend at least one full day reading about their area of focus (and especially about how it applies to the web), and another full day about an area on which they aren’t focusing and/or aren’t an expert.
 This helps insure that everybody’s knowledge is current and continues to grow.